warrenspe/Stockings/README.md

 sock = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 sock.connect(('127.0.0.1', 1234))

-# Creates a sock with a maximum message length of 65536, 2 byte headers appended to each message
+# Creates a socket with a maximum message length of 65536, 2 byte headers appended to each message
 conn = connection.Connection(sock)

-# Creates a sock with a maximum message length of 256, 1 byte headers appended to each message
+# Creates a socket with a maximum message length of 256, 1 byte headers appended to each message
 conn = connection.Connection(sock, 256)

-# Creates a sock with a maximum message length of 1024, 1 byte headers appended to each message
+# Creates a socket with a maximum message length of 1024, 2 byte headers appended to each message
 conn = connection.Connection(sock, maxMsgLen=1024)
 ```